On the string topology of symmetric spaces of higher rank: Introduction

 It is natural to ask how the string topology operations behave for arbitrary compact globally symmetric spaces of higher rank.
-In this article we use explicit cycles in the based and the free loop space, respectively, of a compact symmetric space which were introduced by Bott and Samelson \cite{bott:1958a} and by Ziller \cite{ziller:1977}.
+Among the higher rank symmetric spaces are the higher rank compact Lie groups, the real, complex and quaternionic Grassmannians which are not projective spaces as well as Lagrange Grassmannians and many other examples.
+We refer to \cite{helgason:78} for a thorough introduction to symmetric spaces.
+In this article we use explicit cycles in the based and the free loop space, respectively, of a compact symmetric space, which were introduced by Bott and Samelson \cite{bott:1958a} and by Ziller \cite{ziller:1977}.
 While the Chas-Sullivan and the Goresky-Hingston product have been studied for compact symmetric spaces of rank $1$, these operations have not yet been studied extensively for compact symmetric spaces of higher rank which are not Lie groups.
-In the rank $1$ case, we mentioned above the computations for spheres by Goresky and Hingston \cite{goresky:2009} and Hingston and Wahl \cite{hingston:2017}.
+In the rank $1$ case, we mentioned above the computations for spheres by Goresky and Hingston \cite{goresky:2009}, Hingston and Wahl \cite{hingston:2017} as well as by Cieliebak, Hingston and Oancea in \cite{cieliebak2020poincar} and \cite{cieliebak2023loop}.
+The Chas-Sullivan product and in particular the Batalin-Vilkovisky algebra structure has been computed for spheres by Menichi in \cite{menichi2009string}.
 Furthermore, the Chas-Sullivan product has been computed for complex projective spaces in \cite{cohen:2003} and for quaternionic projective spaces and the Cayley plane in \cite{cadek:2010}.
+A computation of Batalin-Vilkovisky algebra structure of complex projective spaces has been done in \cite{chataur2011loop}.
 A product induced by the Chas-Sullivan product on the quotient of $\Lambda \mathbb{S}^n$ by the action generated by orientation reversal of loops has been computed by the first author in \cite{kupper:2021}.
 The Goresky-Hingston product for complex and quaternionic projective spaces has been studied in \cite{stegemeyer:2022}.
 The string topology of compact Lie groups has been studied by Hepworth \cite{hepworth:2009} and the second author \cite{stegemeyer:2021}.
 The second author shows in \cite{stegemeyer:2021} that the string topology coproduct is trivial for compact simply connected Lie groups of rank $r\geq 2$.
+Note that the Chas-Sullivan product and the string topology coproduct together are part of an infinitesimal BV bialgebra structure, see e.g. \cite{cieliebak2020poincar} and \cite{latschev2024bv}.